swampbear/jobjorn.no/content/blog/first-post.md

 # Retrospective look at 2025

 2025 is coming to an end.
-For me personaly has this year offered a lot of great experiences.
+This year has offered a lot of great experiences.
 From working on interesting topics in my studies to qualifying to the Cup final i Norwegian Volleyball.
 Also got engaged, which is kind of cool.

 ## Completing a bachelors in Information Technology